 We’ll also be able to view the data that will prove the effectiveness of these approaches.

-eGym are the first to attempt this but I understand other equipment manufacturers will be releasing similar models soon.
+eGym are the first to attempt this in the fitness space but I understand other equipment manufacturers will be releasing similar models soon.

 In more progressive rehab settings, this type of data is already being used to improve post operative outcomes for patients.